 Please note: the value of your home is not taken into account, if it is planned that you will be going into the care home on a short stay basis, and that you will return to your own home in due course.

 When we work out how much you will have to pay towards the cost of your care, we ensure that you keep a sum each week for your day-to-day expenses, such as toiletries, hairdressing, newspapers, and chiropody.
 To enable you to pay for these, the government sets an amount you should keep from your pensions/benefits.
 This is called the Personal Expenses Allowance.
 The amount is set each year by the government.
 It is currently £24.90 per week, with effect from April 2019.
 This can be increased by up to £5.75 per week for older people in receipt of the Savings Credit element of Pension Credit.

 You are not required or expected to use the Personal Expenses Allowance towards the cost of your care.

 Each financial assessment is based on your individual circumstances.
 To determine what this is, we will look at:

-Most forms of savings and capital will be taken into account, for example:
+Most forms of savings and capital will be taken into account (but where savings/capital are jointly owned only your share will be used in the calculation), for example:

-We may also be able to increase the amount of personal expenses allowance you are allowed so that you can pay money to your spouse if there is financial hardship.
-To enable us to determine whether there is financial hardship your spouse will be asked to complete a separate finance form to the one you are asked to complete.
-Your spouse does not have to provide these details, but it would not then be possible to see if hardship exists.
+We may also be able to increase the amount of Personal Expenses Allowance you are allowed, so that you can pay money to your spouse/partner if there is financial hardship.
+To enable us to determine whether there is financial hardship, your spouse/partner will be asked to complete a separate financial circumstances form to the one you are asked to complete.
+Your spouse/partner does not have to provide these details, but it would not be possible to see if hardship exists if they do not.

-Benefits you receive will be treated as income in your financial assessment.
-The exception to this is that, if you receive the Mobility Component of Disability Living Allowance, this will be completely disregarded in your financial assessment.
+The benefits you receive will be treated as income in your financial assessment.
+However, if you get the mobility part of Personal Independence Payment/Disability Living Allowance, this will be completely disregarded in your financial assessment.

 There are circumstances where the value of your home will be disregarded in your financial assessment: